subbaan/notes/README.md

 Notes keeps things simple:

-- **Plain files** - Your notes are just `.md` files in directories.
+- **Plain files** - Your notes are just `.txt` files in directories.
 Use them with any other tool, back them up however you want, grep them from the command line.
 - **No lock-in** - There's no proprietary format or database.
 Your notes folder works fine without this app.
 - **Fast startup** - Opens instantly.
 No waiting for sync or database initialization.
 - **Keyboard-driven** - Everything accessible without touching the mouse.